 Still worried the musical fruit may make you sing?
 Honestly, my recommendation would be to enjoy beans and not worry too much about it – they are too delicious and beneficial for human and environmental health to let a little (perhaps unfounded) concern over flatulence stand in our way.
 I have noticed, though, that many people do not find this to be a particularly helpful recommendation.
 Fair enough!
 So, let’s dive a bit deeper.

 First of all, like we said, a lot of people do not experience any discomfort.
-However, if you are one of those who does feel these symptoms, or are concerned you may, here are a few ideas:
+However, if you are one of those who does feel these symptoms, or are concerned you – or a loved one in close proximity – may, then here are a few ideas:

 - If you can, give your body a little time.
 Once you get used to a higher fiber diet rich in beans, any gassiness may dissipate like the wind.